Best Drop Shot Weights

 Dropshot weights have a unique design in their line tie, they come to a point.
 That point is there to cut your line in case you get the weight stuck.
 The point will cut the line, freeing your hook and bait but leaving behind your weight.
 I feel as though it cuts your line way too easily and it will often break off when a fish shakes too hard.

 To prevent this I like to separate the point by bending it out.
-You can easily do this by going a hook through the line tie and giving the hook a light pull.
+You can easily do this by sliding a hook through the line tie and giving the hook a light pull.
 This will remove the point that cuts the line so easily.